 A financial POA gives your agent the authority to handle financial matters for you after you're no longer able to attend to these tasks.
 For example, your agent might use a financial POA to deposit your Social Security checks for you, file your taxes, or maintain your retirement account.
 See Durable Financial Power of Attorney: How It Works.

 A health care or medical POA allows an agent to manage your medical care.
 This document actually goes by many names.
 Your state might also call it a "health care proxy," "health care directive," "advance directive," or similar term.
-(To make matters even more confusing, some states combine a health care POA with what is usually a separate document called a "living will," which sets out your wishes for the type of medical treatment and end-of-life care you want to receive.)
+(To make matters even more confusing, some states combine a health care POA with a separate document called a "living will," which sets out your wishes for the type of medical treatment and end-of-life care you want to receive.)
 See Living Wills and Powers of Attorney for Health Care: An Overview.

 In contrast, a non-durable POA ends if you become incapacitated.
 This type of POA tends to be limited in scope—used for a one-time task or a finite period of time.
 For example, if you need your friend to handle all of your financial matters (like insurance paperwork and bank deposits) while you're recovering from surgery, you could use a non-durable POA for this purpose; this POA would essentially have an expiration date.